 These algorithms have several advantages over conventional regression.
 First, they can handle many predictors at once without succumbing to model overfitting or multicollinearity.
-This is because each algorithm constructs a function linking the input features to the output criterion on one portion of the data (i.e., the training sample), before testing the predictive value of this function on a separate subset of the data (i.e., the testing sample) to maximize crossvalidation.
-Second, the algorithms can uncover complex relationships-including interactions among predictors and non-linear links between predictors and criterion-regardless of whether they are pre-specified by the researcher (i.e., a researcher does not have to enter an interaction term into a machine learning model in order for the algorithm to uncover that interaction).
+This is because each algorithm constructs a function linking the input features to the output criterion on one portion of the data (i.e., the training sample), before testing the predictive value of this function on a separate subset of the data (i.e., the testing sample) to prioritize cross-validation.
+Second, the algorithms can uncover complex relationships-including interactions among predictors and nonlinear links between predictors and criterion-regardless of whether they are prespecified by the researcher (i.e., a researcher does not have to enter an interaction term into a machine learning model for the algorithm to uncover that interaction).